 - The Company Of Friends is an Eighth Doctor play that features a 45-minute story for two people that were never in the Big Finish audios before — Fitz (books) and Izzy (comics).

 - The Moorish character in Robin Hood, who in the last decade or so has cropped up in Film and TV, at least.
-His earliest incarnation seems to be have been Nazir in Robin of Sherwood.
+The earliest incarnation seems to have been Nazir in Robin of Sherwood.

 - He was referenced in an earlier film in which a character asks "Didn't Godzilla show up in New York recently?" and is told "That's what the Americans think."